motet13/mobuild/README.md

 # mobuild

-  First of all, I called it mobuild becuase my name is Moses and the purpose of this project is to build and configure my machine into my personal needs.
-I often forget to install packages to my computer so I have decided to make a script from scratch to make my life easier.
+  The purpose of this project is to build and configure your machine into your personal needs.
+The main script will work if you are using "apt" as your package manager.

 # How it works?